 When did Lent become a 40-day period?

-In the 7th century, the church established the 40-day-period of Lent, comprised of penitence and preparation, yet there is evidence that some believers observed had been doing that centuries earlier.
+In the 7th century, the church established the 40-day period of Lent, which was comprised of penitence and preparation, yet there is evidence that some believers had been having similar observances centuries earlier.

 What is penitence?

 Penitence comes from a Latin word meaning “to repent,” as in to regret or be sorry for something.
 In the Protestant tradition, pertinence and repentance are used synonymously.